 The maximum file size will be 100MB, and the file type must be Microsoft Word or PDF.
 If you use Apple pages or Google docs, you must export to either Word or PDF before submitting.
 These types of links usually process submissions through Turnitin.

-it is likely the limit will be 1GB and any type of file will be accepted.
+It is likely the limit will be 1GB and any type of file will be accepted.
 However, you should make your file as small as possible before submitting or else it may prove impossible to upload from home.
-Well before your submission deadline you should learn how to compress the type of files your course requires, be that audio, video or photographs.
+Well before your submission deadline you should learn how to compress the type of files your course requires, be that audio, video, photographs etc.

 Do not try to upload a large file from home on the deadline day as it may take hours and the deadline may pass before it is finished.
 If you do find yourself with a need to upload quickly, then try uploading on campus if you can, or if you have a good data plan, tether to your phone.
 4G upload speeds can be over 10 times quicker than home broadband.